- Introduction — What you need to know and why

 Are you a qualified geotechnical expat looking for overseas engineering positions?
 Have you considered gaining world-class engineering experience?

-This page is designed to provide geotechnical engineers with all the information they need to successfully transfer their career.
+This page is designed to provide all the information you need to successfully continue your career.

-- Where you will be able to find work as a geotechnical engineer.
+- Where you will be able to find work.

 - What sorts of projects you will work on.